ggeop/ML-Project-Template/README.md

 # Project Structure :oncoming_automobile:
+The template structure is placed under [project_template](https://github.com/ggeop/ML-Project-Template/tree/main/project_template) directory.
+***NOTE 1:** The template structure contains only the generic directories/files of the project.*
+***NOTE 2:** The files are empty but few of them are populated with generic content e.g pyproject.toml, .gitignore*

 In high level the main components of a ML production project are:

 ```
 |-- cicd              <-- CI/CD (packaging, scripts & configurations)
 |-- notebooks         <-- Explanatory analysis & new models POC
+|-- src               <-- Source code for production use
+  |-- PYTHON PACKAGE  <-- Project Python package
+  |-- requirements    <-- Python dependencies (usually external libraries, e.g Pandas)
   |-- tests           <-- Code testing (unit & integration)
-|-- src         <-- Source code for production use
 ```

-The full structure of the project is:
+***NOTE:** Don't forget to replace <PYTHON PACKAGE> with your project package name*

+Below there is an example with few extra modules and descriptions in order to make more clear the ideal structure.
 ```
 |-- LICENCE
 |-- README.md                     <-- General project README with instructions for project running & installation.